nicksmith100/mp3-fotl/README.md

 Inevitably the presentation and content of these sites varies, but it is noted that line-up, dates and ticketing information are prominent and accessible on each and every site - in line with the top three topics of interest identified through my user research.
 In addition, most of the sites provide highly visible social media and contact links.
 Many of the sites include a gallery, while further information such as location and camping details are less visible, often behind a broad "info" link.

 Adding "/admin" to the roots of these sites confirmed that many of them also have an admin function behind the public-facing page, e.g. [Green Man Admin](https://www.greenman.net/admin/).
-While I was obviously unable to view the actual admin pages, this reinforced my view that a "/admin" page was typical for websites of this type.
+While I was obviously unable to view the actual admin pages, this reinforced my view that an admin function behind a login page was typical for websites of this type.

 ## User Stories

 Based on the research and project goals outlined above, I have identified the following user stories.
-These are split into a number of categories, namely **visitors** (external users of the site, e.g. potential festival attendees), **admins** (festival team members who are trusted to update the website) and **superusers** (a small number of individuals who can perform more fundamental actions relating to the website, as well as all admin functions).
+These are split into a number of categories, namely **visitors** (external users of the site, e.g. potential festival attendees), **admins** (festival team members who are trusted to update the website) and **superusers** (a small number of individuals who can perform more fundamental actions relating to the website, in addition to all admin functions).

 A. As a **first-time visitor** I want to:
 1. Determine key details of the festival such as location, dates and ticket information